It’s Time to Re-Evaluate your Life Insurance Needs-Now

 Another thing to ask yourself is…who do you know that has suffered from a heart attack, stroke or Cancer?
 Would having receiving the tax-free lump-sum proceeds of a Critical Illness policy have eased their worries, allowing them to focus on their recovery?

 What about you (if you are under age 65), your children and grandchildren?
-Are you aware that once two members of a family have contracted the same Critical Illness, everyone else in the family could be excluded for coverage in the future?
+Are you aware that if two members of a family have contracted certain Critical Illnesses, everyone else in the family could be excluded for coverage in the future?
 To me, anyone that has a family member with a covered conditions is the first person I would recommend getting a policy to.

 What else to consider?
 If your personal situation has changed recently, you need advice on how to manage your retirement assets, are looking to lower your taxes, acquire tax preferential income or even a 8-20 year tax holiday on income from your mutual funds, or you want to re-evaluate your existing life and living benefit insurance, please contact me.
 This way, we can do a financial needs analysis to determine if your current plan is doing its job or needs to be adjusted.